 Accessibility for consumers

 Patient consent is a critical component of healthcare information sharing.
-In the UK, patients have the right to control how their personal information is used and shared.
-Carers must obtain patients' consent before sharing information.
+In the US, patients have the right to control how their personal information is used and shared under HIPAA regulations.
+Carers must obtain patients' consent before sharing information for marketing or certain specialized purposes.

 Patients must consent voluntarily before disclosure.
 This means that they must be fully informed about what information is being shared.
 They must also know why it is being made available, who will have access to it, and any potential risks or benefits of exposing their information.
 Service users have the right to revoke their consent to information sharing at any time.